mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 3 Your herd is involved in a vigorous or even violent dispute with another.
 You do your part with honor, earning deserved praise from your herdlord.
 You also gain D3 Enemies.

-4 You are part of a diplomatic mission to a non-K’kree group.
-Gain 1 level of Diplomat or a non-K’kree Contact for this weird and unsettling experience.
+4 You are part of a diplomatic mission to a non-K'kree group.
+Gain 1 level of Diplomat or a non-K'kree Contact for this weird and unsettling experience.

 5 You have to undertake tasks outside the normal pastoral existence and are very glad to get back to the correct